albangossard/Bindings-NUFFT-pytorch/README.md

 These bindings are especially used in MRI for the optimization of the sampling locations (see [1,2] for example of such projects that use this library).
 In this kind of project we need to differentiate sequences of operations that rely on Non-uniform Fourier Transforms with respect to the frequencies.
 Instead of differentiating all the operations involved in the computation of the NUFFT, the codes in this repository use an explicit differentiation.
-See [3] for more information.

 - [1] A. Gossard, F. de Gournay and P. Weiss.
 Off-the-grid data-driven optimization of sampling schemes in MRI.
 In international Traveling Work-shop on Interactions between low-complexity data models and Sensing Techniques (iTWIST) 2020.
 [PDF](https://arxiv.org/pdf/2010.01817.pdf)
 - [2] A. Gossard, F. de Gournay and P. Weiss.
-Bayesian Optimization of Sampling Densities in MRI. arXiv preprint arXiv:2209.07170, 2022.
+Bayesian Optimization of Sampling Densities in MRI.
+MELBA (Machine Learning for Biomedical Imaging) 2 (2023:009), 2023.
 [PDF](https://arxiv.org/pdf/2209.07170.pdf)
-- [3] G. Wang and J. A. Fessler.
-Efficient Approximation of Jacobian Matrices Involving a Non-Uniform Fast Fourier Transform (NUFFT), in IEEE Transactions on Computational Imaging, vol. 9, pp. 43-54, 2023.
-[PDF](https://arxiv.org/pdf/2111.02912.pdf)